sifive/freedom/README.md

 $ make -f Makefile.u500vc707devkit mcs
 ```

-Note: This flow requires vivado 2016.1.
+Note: This flow requires Vivado 2016.4.
 Newer versions are known to fail.

 These will place the files under `builds/u500vc707devkit/obj`.